 The study also found that Facebook drove 23X more orders than Pinterest for merchants over the first five months of the year.
 Across Jirafe’s merchant base, Facebook also drove $32 in revenue for every $1 that Pinterest generated.

 #3].
 Facebook continues to innovate

-Another reason why we think Facebook will continue to dominate social eCommerce is because the social media giant continues to innovate and adapt to users needs.
+Another reason why we think Facebook will continue to dominate social eCommerce is that the social media giant continues to innovate and adapt to users’ needs.